renatosantosti/chat-docs-commercial/README.md

 Chat with your PDF documents using AI superpowers

-This REST API was develop ever my another project called TS-Clean-Archicteture-Rest-API-Boilerplate but as clean code strategy some enhancement were done here, soon I will apply there as well.
-Feel free to colaborate that project -  https://github.com/renatosantosti/TS-Clean-Architecture-Rest-APi-Boilerplate
+This REST API was developed based on my another project called TS-Clean-Archicteture-Rest-API-Boilerplate but as clean code strategy some enhancement were done here.
+You must are free to colaborate on that project -  https://github.com/renatosantosti/TS-Clean-Architecture-Rest-APi-Boilerplate

-Stack applied on this project:
+### Stack applied on this project:
 - TypeScript
 - Express
 - Swagger